vickash/vickash.github.io/_posts/2024-09-15-bit_bang_spi_with_ruby-yjit.md

 Since the last post, I made an optimization to I2C: save the SDA pin state, and only call the C API when it needs to change, so fewer calls overall.

-For fairness, I did this for both implementations, and changed [C](https://github.com/denko-rb/lgpio/blob/f5df7486ae5cda145ed812b7fa32604fd7f12556/examples/i2c_bitbang-rb_ssd1306_bench.rb) and [Ruby](https://github.com/denko-rb/lgpio/blob/f5df7486ae5cda145ed812b7fa32604fd7f12556/examples/i2c_bitbang-rb_ssd1306_bench.rb) benchmarks to use a pattern of lines.
+For fairness, I did this for both implementations, and changed the [C](https://github.com/denko-rb/lgpio/blob/f5df7486ae5cda145ed812b7fa32604fd7f12556/examples/i2c_bitbang-rb_ssd1306_bench.rb) and [Ruby](https://github.com/denko-rb/lgpio/blob/f5df7486ae5cda145ed812b7fa32604fd7f12556/examples/i2c_bitbang-rb_ssd1306_bench.rb) benchmarks to use a pattern of lines.
 This makes it so approximately half the time SDA needs to change, and the other half, it stays.
 It looks like this now:

 ![SSD1306 OLED Lines Benchmark](/images/2024-09-15-bit_bang_spi_with_ruby-yjit/oled_ssd1306_lines.gif)